xoldd/talawa-api/docs/environment_variables.md

 ## API_MINIO_USE_SSL

 This environment variable is used to configure the ssl mode on the connection between minio server and talawa api's minio client.
 More information can be found at [this](https://min.io/docs/minio/linux/developers/javascript/API.html#constructor) link.

-## API_ENVIRONMENT

-This environment variable is used to configure the runtime environment for talawa api.
-Possible values are `production` and `non_production`.

 ## API_PORT